thpeng/chattender-fahrplan-mcp/readme.md

 ## Integration with LLMs

-The MCP server has been validated with:
+The MCP server has been tested with:
-- **OpenAI OSS GPT (20B)** – full JSON parsing supported
+- **OpenAI OSS GPT (20B)** – full JSON parsing supported.
+Seldom issues detected, mostly caused by too many information in the chat window.
-- **LM Studio Apertus 8B** – limited parsing ability; works best with the `planJourneyText` tool and the included **minimal Jinja template**
+- **Apertus 8B** – limited parsing ability; works sometimes with the `planJourneyText` tool and the included **minimal Jinja template**

 The **Jinja template** must be used for proper tool invocation inside LM Studio.
-It enables Apertus to correctly render tool calls and responses.
+It enables Apertus sometimes to render tool calls and responses.

 ---